Research Overview

 Museums are responsible for:

-Centre for Applied Music (CAM) – Pilot Research: Originally composed museum music (synomusic) significantly enhanced the visitor experience in our pilot study at the Museum of Science and Technology, Belgrade.
+Center for Applied Music (CAM) – Pilot Research (2021): Originally composed museum music (synomusic) significantly enhanced the visitor experience in our pilot study at the Museum of Science and Technology, Belgrade, Serbia.
 The music enriched emotional, cognitive, and motivational responses across all visitor groups, including visitors with visual impairments.